thehack904/RetroIPTVGuide/ROADMAP.md

 These are **not yet implemented**, but provide a development path for future releases.

 ---
-# Current Version: **v4.2.0 (2025-11-06)**
+# Current Version: **v4.2.1 (2025-11-10)**
-This version focuses on mobile responsiveness, new RetroIPTV Theme, backend API integration for future efforts
+This version adds horizontal scroll/refresh as time moves forward, API dynamic guide timing refresh

 ## 🔮 Feature Upgrades